Medical Properties Trust Inc. (MPW) EPS is poised to hit 0.27 next quarter: How Investors Can Make It Count the Most? - News Daemon

 Medical Properties Trust Inc. (MPW) Ownership Facts and Figures

-Sometimes it is also beneficial to study the sentiment of large-scale investors towards the stock of the Medical Properties Trust Inc. industry.
+Nothing is more important than checking the behaviour of major investors towards the stock of the REIT – Healthcare Facilities industry.
 Medical Properties Trust Inc.’s current insider ownership accounts for 1.20%, in contrast to 84.10% institutional ownership.
-According to the most recent insider trade that took place on Apr 07, this organization’s Executive Vice President & CFO sold 285,000 shares at the rate of 21.04, making the entire transaction reach 5,996,400 in total value, affecting insider ownership by 1,961,214.

 Medical Properties Trust Inc. (MPW) Earnings and Revenue Records

-Going through the last 3-months fiscal report unveiled on the 9/29/2022, it has been observed that the corporation posted $0.37 earnings per share (EPS) during the time that was better the consensus figure (set at $0.3) by $0.07.
+As on 12/30/2022, Multinational firm has announced its last quarter scores, in which it reported -$0.24 earnings per share (EPS) for the period falling under the consensus outlook (set at $0.28) by -$0.52.
 This company achieved a net margin of +58.40 while generating a return on equity of 10.58.
-Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.29 per share during the current fiscal year.
+Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.27 per share during the current fiscal year.

 Medical Properties Trust Inc. (NYSE: MPW) Trading Performance Indicators